Updated: May 25

 While this process is true of local inflammation, the body's chemical reaction occurring in the surrounding tissues when injured or infected, things look a bit different when you go deeper into the body.

 In fact, inflammation, when viewed from within the brain, shows itself as brain fog.
+Could chronic inflammation on a large scale throughout the body be the root cause of brain fog?

 A study done using a group of 20 healthy male volunteers showed that inflammation, which was caused by injecting a salmonella typhoid vaccine, affected the brain's ability to stay alert.